-There are many different options depending on your roof, how much water you want to
+A few different options exist depending on your roof, how much water you want to capture,

-capture, and how much you want to spend on the project.
-Consult with a local landscaper,
+and how much you want to spend on the project.
+Consult with a local landscaper, home

-home improvement store, or search the internet.
-There are many options that can create
+improvement store, or search the internet.
+With all of the options you can create

 a system that is perfect for your needs.